-For upcoming training events, please see our events page.
-If you would like to hear about future training by email, as well as other CLS news, please sign up to our mailing list.
+To be the first to hear about future events as well as other CLS news, sign up to our mailing list.

 This video gives an overview of how to access and get started using the data in our four British cohort studies.
 It’s suitable for Masters or PhD students interested in using the cohorts for a dissertation or thesis as well as researchers in academia or the third sector new to the studies.